Flowpack/Flowpack.NodeTemplates/README.md

 The desired node structure is defined in a declarative way in the NodeTypes.yaml under the path "options.template".

+*Please note that the node templates package only works when using the new React UI.*

 ## Hello world

 The following example will add a text child node with the content "Hello World"